RedMarlin/OpenCart-SMTP-email-from-fix/README.md

 #INSTALL
 Just download file for your OpenCart version and upload it to vqmod/xml directory in your Opencart installation folder.
+Note:
+ose_email_oc1.xml is for Opencart 1.5 or higher ose_mail_oc2.xml is for Opencart 2.0 or higher

 #MORE INFO
 For more info, detalied instructions, feedback and comments see here: